MrRustenLine/ReleaseRetention/README.md

 - `Release-1` kept because it was the most recently deployed to `Environment-2`
 - `Release-2` kept because it was the most recently deployed to `Environment-1`

-### Questions and Assumptions

-While you are completing the exercise, you may encounter some questions or impediments.
-Rather than being blocked, please make assumptions based on what you think is the best approach.
-Also, make a note of these assumptions to help as we explore the solution together.

-### Ideas and Improvements

-While you are completing the exercise you may come up with some ideas for enhancements to the Release Retention feature.
-Make a note of them, and come prepared to have a brief discussion with your interview partners about them.

-## The Interview

-During the interview, we will explore the implementation you've developed to solve the problem.
-We'll then introduce a new scenario to consider, and extend your solution to cater for it.

 ## DevOps Deploy Concepts

 #### Project